emb-riscv/specs-markdown/system-clock.md

 contains a value greater than or equal to the value in the comparator register.
 The interrupt remains posted until it is cleared by writing to the comparator register.

-The clock comparator register is part of the Hart Control Block.
+The clock comparator register is specific to each hart and is part of the Hart Control Block.

 Only hart 0 is required to have a comparator.
 If any other harts also have comparators, the `sysclock_cmp` interrupt is posted only to the local hart.
 For harts that do not have